RED January FAQs

 Do I need to log my activity to show I am taking part in RED January?

 No you don’t need to officially log your daily activity with RED January.
 Many people use our RED January calendar to help track their own activities, which is available here.

 You can also choose to share your daily activity with the RED online community via RED January Facebook, Instagram and Twitter.

 What if exercising every day seems too daunting?

-Whether you’re planning on swimming lengths every morning, walking 10 minutes a day, attending your favourite fitness class or running 100 miles in the month, every achievement is celebrated no matter how big or small.
+Whether you’re planning on swimming lengths every morning, walking 10 minutes a day, attending your favourite fitness class or running 100 miles in the month, set your own goal that works for you and listen to your body.

 Are there any risks associated with exercising every day?

 In most circumstances, exercising is beneficial for your mental and physical health and can be helpful as part of a long-term recovery or treatment plan.
 But there are some situations where you might need to take extra care in case it starts to become a problem for you.